activatedgeek/blog/site/content/blog/ml/deriving-cem.md

 }
 ```

-## Footnotes
+### Footnotes

-[^1]: The normalization constant in this discussion is not important.
+[^a]: The normalization constant in this discussion is not important.
 However, one approach to do that may be normalizing it by the maximum reward possible.